 Fax: (312) 362-5179

 Credentials must be complete prior to an admission review.
-When important pieces of information such as transcripts are lacking, the College is compelled by University regulations to withdraw the application for consideration for admission.
+When important pieces of information such as transcripts are missing, the College is compelled by University regulations to withdraw the application from consideration for admission.
 It is the applicant's responsibility to ensure that all materials are submitted on time.